inf380p/inf380p.github.io/_posts/hannahmoutran/2022-10-04-reflection-3-clicky-clouds-drawing.md

 ```

-The next step was making the ‘clouds’ function, which needed x and y for arguments, because wherever the user clicks, those coordinates are where the cloud will begin to be drawn.
-I put that over in the animations tab, and called it into the main tab at the top of the code: ‘from animations import clouds.’
+The next step was making the `clouds` function, which needed x and y for arguments, because wherever the user clicks, those coordinates are where the cloud will begin to be drawn.
+I put that over in the animations tab, and called it into the main tab at the top of the code: `from animations import clouds`.
 Here’s the cloud function:

 ```
 def clouds (x,y):